burnpiro/erdem.pl/content/posts/2020/2020-07-dengai/dengai.md

 </div>

 Naturally, this method works only on numerical data.
 If we have non-numerical columns we have to do some preprocessing first.
-In our case only column that is a categorical column is **city**.
+In our case, the only column that is a categorical column is **city**.
 This column contains only two values **sj** and **iq** and we're going to deal with it later.

 Back to the main table.
 Each row contains a different kind of information:
-- **count** - describes number of non NaN values, basically how many values are correct, not empty number
+- **count** - describesthe number of non-NaN values, basically how many values are correct, not empty number
 - **mean** - mean value from the whole column (useful for normalization)
 - **std** - standard deviation (also useful for normalization)
 - **min** --> **max** - shows us a range in which values are contained (useful for scaling)

-Lets start with the **count**.
+Let us start with the **count**.
 It is important to know how many records in your dataset has missing data (one or many) an decide what to do with them.
-If you look on the **ndvi\_nw** value, it is empty in 13.3% of cases.
+If you look at the **ndvi\_nw** value, it is empty in 13.3% of cases.
 That might be a problem if you decide to replace missing values with some arbitrary value like 0.
-Usually there are two common solutions to this problem:
+Usually, there are two common solutions to this problem:
 - set an **average** value
 - do the **interpolation**

 #### Interpolation (dealing with missing data)

-When dealing with series data (like we do) it's easier to interpolate (average from just the neighbours) value from its neighbours instead of replacing it with just an average from the entire set.
-Usually series data have some corelation between values in the series and using neighbours gives the better result.
+When dealing with series data (like we do) it's easier to interpolate (average from just the neighbors) value from its neighbors instead of replacing it with just an average from the entire set.
+Usually, series data have some correlation between values in the series, and using neighbors gives a better result.
 Let me give you an example.

 Suppose you're dealing with temperature data, and your entire dataset consists of the values from January to December.
-Average value from the entire year is going to be invalid replacement for missing day throught most of the year.
+The average value from the entire year is going to be an invalid replacement for missing days throughout most of the year.
 If you take days from July then you might have values like **[28, 27, --, --, 30]** (or **[82, 81, --, --, 86]** for those who prefer imperial units).
 If that would be a London then an annual average temperature is **11C** (or 52F).
 Using 11 seams wrong in this case, doesn't it?
 That's why we should use interpolation instead of the average.
-With interpolation (even in the case when there is a wider gap) we should be able to achieve better result.
+With interpolation (even in the case when there is a wider gap) we should be able to achieve a better result.
 If you calculate values you should get $(27 + 30)/2 = 28.5$ and $(28.5 + 30)/2 = 29.25$ so at the end our dataset will look like **[28, 27, 28.5, 29.25, 30]**, way better than **[28, 27, 11, 11, 30]**.

-#### Spliting dataset into cities
+#### Splitting dataset into cities

 Because we've already covered some important things lets define a method which allows us to redefine our categorical column (**city**) into binary column vectors and interpolate data: